Big Birkhoff sums in $d$-decaying Gauss like iterated function systems: Introduction

-\begin{rem} For simplicity, in our proofs, we assume $\delta=0$ in the condition (5) of the $d$-decaying Gauss like iterated function system.
+\begin{remark} For simplicity, in our proofs, we assume $\delta=0$ in the condition (5) of Definition \ref{Def:d-decaying} of the $d$-decaying Gauss like iterated function system.
 For the general case, the proofs are the same.
-We need only to replace $d$ by $d+\delta$ for the lower bound and by $d-\delta$ for the upper bound, then take the limit $\delta \to 0$. \end{rem}
+We need only to replace $d$ by $d+\delta$ for the lower bound and by $d-\delta$ for the upper bound, then take the limit $\delta \to 0$. \end{remark}

+To prove our main theorems, we give four technical lemmas in Section \ref{Sec:Lemmas}.
+Lemma \ref{lem-dim-1} is useful to prove full Hausdorff dimension results.
+Lemma \ref{lem:A} is mainly devoted to proving a lower bound of Hausdorff dimension (sometimes, we can also use it for upper bound).
+Lemmas \ref{estimation-upper} and \ref{estimation-upper-2} are two combinatorial lemmas serving for the upper bounds of Hausdorff dimension.
+We believe that our lemmas have independent interests for the future study on multifractal anlysis and Diophantine approximation in infinite iterated function systems or interval maps with infinitely many branches which are often associated to some expansions of numbers.
+We also stress that though some preliminary versions of our lemmas have already appeared in \cite{WX11}, \cite{Xu}, \cite{FLWW} and \cite{LR16a}, some more efforts are needed to make them applicable for more general settings.
+Our lemmas are non-trivial generalizations of the corresponding results in \cite{WX11}, \cite{Xu}, \cite{FLWW} and \cite{LR16a}.

+The rest of the paper is organized as follows.
+In Section \ref{Sec:3}, we give the proofs for (I-1) of Theorems \ref{thm-1}-\ref{thm-4} and (I-2) of Theorem \ref{thm-4}.
+The remaining proofs are given in the last section.